Updated: 11 min read

 The 2-3 Day Rule

 Why 2-3 days matters: Most weather systems pass in 2-3 days.
 Longer than that and you’re in extended storm territory where solar won’t help anyway.
+Learn more about different battery types and their pros/cons in our comprehensive battery guide.

-My battery calculation: Daily load: 2,722 Wh Target autonomy: 3 days Total needed: 2,722 × 3 = 8,166 Wh (8.2 kWh)
+Daily load: 2,722 Wh Target autonomy: 3 days Total needed: 2,722 Ă— 3 = 8,166 Wh (8.2 kWh)

 Depth of Discharge Reality